Line bundles on rigid varieties and Hodge symmetry: Introduction

 \begin{thm}[Main Theorem] Under the conditions stated above, we have

 Moreover, the difference between two numbers above is the virtual torus rank of the Picard variety of $X$ (to be defined in the next section). \end{thm}

-\begin{rmk} \leavevmode \begin{enumerate} \item It is true (although hard to prove) that possessing strictly semistable reduction is stable under finite flat base extension, hence the theorem is insensitive to finite extensions of the ground field.
-Therefore we may and do assume that $X$ has a $K$-rational point $x: \Sp(K) \to X$.
+\begin{rmk} \leavevmode \begin{enumerate} \item Possessing strictly semistable reduction is stable under finite \'{e}tale base extension, hence the theorem is insensitive to finite unramified extensions of the ground field.
+Since the central fiber of a strictly semistable formal model is generically smooth, by Hensel's lemma, we may and do assume that $X$ has a $K$-rational point $x: \Sp(K) \to X$.
 We will fix this rational point from now on. \item The proof relies crucially on the assumption that $X$ has a strictly semistable formal model, which we use to determine the structure of the Picard variety of $X$, c.f.~Theorem~\ref{structure of picard} below.
 We certainly expect that the structure of the Picard variety should be of this shape in general.
 However, it is also a long standing folklore conjecture that any quasi-compact smooth rigid space potentially admits a strictly semistable formal model. \item Assuming a result in progress by Conrad--Gabber along with the semistable reduction conjecture above, the Main Theorem holds for any smooth proper rigid space over any complete non-archimedean extension of $\mathbf{Q}_p$. \end{enumerate} \end{rmk}

 In a complementary direction, the second author~\cite{ProperPicard} singled out the class of smooth proper rigid spaces admitting some formal model with \emph{projective} special fiber.
 In particular, according to Theorem 1.1 of loc.~cit., the Picard variety of any such $X$ is automatically proper.
-Combining this with L\"{u}tkebohmert's structure theorem (c.f.~\cite{abeloid}) for proper rigid groups and the comparison results of~\cite{Scholze}, we deduce the following result.
+Combining this with L\"{u}tkebohmert's structure theorem (c.f.~\cite{abeloid}) for smooth proper rigid groups and the comparison results of~\cite{Scholze}, we deduce the following result.

 \begin{thm} Let $X$ be a smooth proper rigid space over a $p$-adic field $K$.
 Assume that $X$ has a formal model $\mathcal{X}$ over $\Spf(\mathcal{O}_K)$ whose special fiber is projective.
 Then we have